 - Filing for bankruptcy relief and obtaining credit counseling by individual debtors

-- Analysis of incomes and expenses to determine qualification for act means test
+- Analysis of incomes and expenses to determine qualification for act means test.

-- Gathering paperwork for bankruptcy process
+- Gathering paperwork for the bankruptcy process

 - Filing for bankruptcy using Tennessee exemptions